• Archive ETH Studio Basel

 CH-8008 Zürich

-Milica Topalović, Architecture of Territory, ETH Zürich D-Arch
+Milica Topalović, Architecture and Territorial Planning, ETH Zürich D-ARCH

-Concept and Production Christian Schmid, Milica Topalović, Karoline Kostka, Alice Clarke, Nancy Couling, Nitin Bathla, Caroline Ting in collaboration with ZAZ BELLERIVE
+Concept and Production Christian Schmid, Milica Topalović, Karoline Kostka, Alice Clarke, Nancy Couling, Caroline Ting in collaboration with ZAZ BELLERIVE

-Contributions The exhibition shows elements of the research and design archive of the chairs of Sociology and Architecture and Territorial Planning at ETH Zürich D-ARCH.
-Various Future Cities Lab Global programs at the Singapore ETH Center and ETH Zürich and the joint Master of Advanced Studies in Urban and Territorial Design program of ETH Zürich and EPFL supported the projects.
+Contributions This exhibition showcases highlights from the research and design archive of the Chairs of Christian Schmid, Urban Sociology and Milica Topalović, Architecture and Territorial Planning at ETH Zürich D-ARCH.
+The projects draw on work from the Future Cities Lab (FCL) Global programs at the Singapore ETH Centre and ETH Zürich, as well as the joint Master of Advanced Studies in Urban and Territorial Design offered by ETH Zürich and EPFL.

 Events